wejlab/jlabwiki/docs/code_review/lab_meeting_code_review.md

 lightweight and require no advance preparation from reviewers.

 ### Format
-One presenter per lab meeting will share:
+Each presenter in lab meeting will share:
-- Their scientific work or a helpful topic (15 min)
+- Their scientific work or a helpful topic (10-15 min)
-- Relevant code to the above, or other code the presenter has been working on
+- Relevant code to the above, or other code the presenter has been working on (10-15 min)

-The presenter leads the session, walking through their topic and their code (includign explaining the code's context).
+The presenter leads the session, walking through their topic and their code (including explaining the code's context).

 ### Purpose